MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/reference/entities/activitypointer.md

 ---
-title: "ActivityPointer table reference (Common Data Service)| MicrosoftDocs"
+title: "ActivityPointer Entity Reference (Common Data Service)| MicrosoftDocs"
-description: "Includes schema information and supported messages for the ActivityPointer table." ms.date: 11/07/2020 ms.service: "powerapps" ms.topic: "reference" ms.assetid: 3948cc48-07c8-7f60-0608-71c37158ad7c
+description: "Includes schema information and supported messages for the ActivityPointer entity." ms.date: 04/12/2020 ms.service: "powerapps" ms.topic: "reference" ms.assetid: 3948cc48-07c8-7f60-0608-71c37158ad7c
 author: "KumarVivek"
 ms.author: "kvivek"
+manager: "annbe"
 search.audienceType:
   - developer
 search.app:
   - PowerApps
   - D365CE
 ---
-# ActivityPointer table reference
+# ActivityPointer Entity Reference

-> [!NOTE]
-> Effective Nov 2020, some terminology in Common Data Service has been updated.
-For example, *entity* is now *table* and *attribute* is now *column*.
-[Learn more](https://go.microsoft.com/fwlink/?linkid=2147247)

 Task performed, or to be performed, by a user.
 An activity is any action for which an entry can be made on a calendar.